pkumar26/demok8s/README.md

     az ad sp show --id "<appID>"

->If you scroll down to the bottom of the output of above command, you'll see objectID similar to this:
+>Scroll down to the bottom of the output of above command & you'll see objectID similar to this:

     "objectId": "715d88c2-58a0-4f88-8246-7f1a304c5bed"

->Note them down as you'll need them for deploying AKS cluster.
+>Note them down as these values are needed for deploying AKS cluster.

 ## Demo